CALGARY COIN

 1955 DOLLAR

-As per the details above, the 1955 dollar comes in three recognized varieties.
+As per the details above, the 1955 dollar comes in several recognized varieties and a few not or only recently recognized.
 Regular water line, 1 1/2 water line (Arnprior) without die break and 1 1/2 water line Arnprior with die break.
-A fourth variety not listed in the standard references has short waterlines with traces of a third waterline visible.
+1955 Arnprior dollars in Proof-like never have the die break.
+A variety not listed in the standard references has short waterlines with traces of a third waterline visible.
 It is peculiar short waterline dollars are listed for 1950 through 1954, but they are not for 1955.
-1955 Arnprior dollars in Proof-like never had the die break.
+Another variety only recently added to the CCN trend sheet is called the FU MANCHU, where the voyageur has what looks like a small pointed beard but is actually a die clash.

 While silver dollars were never a widely circulating denomination in Canada, by 1955 their circulation had nearly stopped examples from 1956 to 1967 will normally be in mint (MS) condition or very close to it.
 Examples grading below AU-50 are very unusual and typically are coins carried as lucky coins, without actually circulating.
 The one exception to this appears to have been the city of Regina in Saskatchewan where a friend of mine lived in the 1960's and tells me it was the one place both silver dollars and half dollars were commonly circulating into the mid 1960's.